Your BJJ Guide

 2. Define Clear Win Conditions

-Both players need goals so the game has direction.
+Both players need goals to give the game direction.
 For example:

 Mount Escape Game